MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/emergency-mitigation-service-overview.md

 EMS can apply the following types of mitigations:

 - **IIS URL Rewrite rule mitigation**: This mitigation is a rule that blocks specific patterns of malicious HTTP requests that can endanger a Skype for Business server.
-- **App Pool mitigation**: This mitigation disables a vulnerable app pool on an Skype for Business server.
+- **App Pool mitigation**: This mitigation disables a vulnerable app pool on a Skype for Business server.

 You have visibility and control over any applied mitigation by using Skype for Business PowerShell cmdlets.